-We employ the NSL-KDD dataset, a modified form of the original KDD Cup '99 dataset for network intrusion detection (Tavallaee et al., 2009), for the evaluation of our proposed hybrid model.
+We employ the NSL-KDD dataset, a modified form of the original KDD Cup '99 dataset for network intrusion detection), for the evaluation of our proposed hybrid model.
 The NSL-KDD dataset handles several of the inherent issues in the KDD Cup '99 dataset.
 These issues consist in redundant records and improper class distribution.